Alee14/homelab/README.md

 # homelab
 Project for school

-(Yeah I wouldn't build a site like this as I would use a JS framework for this :P)
+(Yeah I wouldn't build a site like this as I would use a JS framework :P)